Antibiotic creams are helpful when you are suffering from Infections. You should know the best OTC medicine that helps you eliminate infections.

-Hydrogen peroxide has powerful antimicrobial properties (stop the growth of the bacteria) against various type of bacteria (McDonnellm 2014), including gram-positive as well as gram-negative bacteria.
+Hydrogen peroxide has potent antimicrobial properties (stopping the growth of the bacteria) against various types of bacteria (McDonnellm 2014), including gram-positive and gram-negative bacteria.

 In the lab test, hydrogen peroxide cream had similar effectiveness to hydrogen peroxide liquid with a longer duration of action.
-However, hydrogen peroxide is classified as antiseptic rather than an antibiotic product.
+However, hydrogen peroxide is classified as an antiseptic rather than an antibiotic product.

 Use of hydrogen peroxide cream for the treatment of infections

-Brulidine is advertised as antiseptic and antibacterial cream, which is recommended for the management of different skin conditions including nappy rash, superficial bacterial and fungal infections including scalp ringworm.
+Brulidine is advertised as antiseptic and antibacterial cream, which is recommended for the management of different skin conditions, including nappy rash, superficial bacterial and fungal infections including scalp ringworm.

 The main active ingredient found in Brulidine cream is dibrompropamidine isethionate (0.15%).

 Dibrompropamidine isethionate is an active ingredient included in a couple of products available over the counter, one of which is Brulidine cream.
-The other, Golden Eye Ointment is a pharmacy-only medicine that contains dibrompropamidine.
+The other, Golden Eye Ointment, is a pharmacy-only medicine that contains dibrompropamidine.

 Is Brulidine the best over the counter antibiotics cream?